tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

   <img src="{{ site.url }}/img/pitl02/typography-font-types.png" />
 </figure>

 Monospaced fonts may also be serifed, but what defines them is how each character occupies the same amount of horizontal space.
 To make text more legible, (variable-width) fonts include metrics to specify how far a given character should sit from any neighbours.
-For example, having an "i" and "m" character occupy the same size container leads to some awkward spacing issues -- which many monospaced fonts attempt to resolve by adding enlarged serifs to the "i" and cramping the "m":
+For example, having an "i" and "m" character occupy the same size container results in some awkward spacing issues -- which many monospaced fonts attempt to resolve by adding enlarged serifs to the "i" and cramping the "m":

 *monospaced*
 `mmm`